prometheus/docs/content/docs/specs/native_histograms.md

   resets.
 Another chunk contains samples DEF, again without counter resets.
 The chunks are overlapping and refer to the same series.
 When querying them together, the temporal order of samples turns out to be ADBECF.
-There might now very well be a counter reset between each of those samples.
-This is even likely if the two samples are actually from unrelated series and got merged into the same series by accident.
+There might now very well be a counter reset between some or even all of those samples.
+  This is in fact likely if the two samples are actually from unrelated series and got merged into the same series by accident.
 However, even accidental merges like this have to be handled correctly by the TSDB.
 If the overlapping chunks are compacted into a new chunk, a new counter reset detection has to happen, catching the new counter resets.
-If querying the overlapping chunks, a counter reset detection could be implemented to return correct counter reset hints to the querier.
-Another option is to return `UnknownCounterReset` for each sample that comes from a different chunk than the previous sample, which mandates a counter reset detection by the querier (utilizing the safe fallback described above).
-The latter is currently implemented in the Prometheus TSDB.
+If querying the overlapping chunks directly (without prior compaction), a `CounterResetHint` of `UnknownCounterReset` has to be set for each sample that comes from a different chunk than the previously returned sample, which mandates a counter reset detection by the querier (utilizing the safe fallback described above).
-- _Example for overdetection:_ There is a sequence of samples ABCD with a counter reset happening between B and C. However, the initial ingestion misses B and C so that only A and D is ingested, with a counter reset detected between A and D. Later, B and C are ingested (via out-of-order ingestion or as separate chunks later added to the TSDB as a separate block), with a counter reset detected between B and C. In this case, each sample goes
+- _Example for overdetection:_ There is a sequence of samples ABCD with a counter reset happening between B and C. However, the initial ingestion missed B and C so that only A and D were ingested, with a counter reset detected between A and D. Later, B and C are ingested (via out-of-order ingestion or as separate chunks later added to the TSDB as a separate block), with a counter reset detected between B and C. In this case, each sample goes